 Some curriculum content is subject specific and is taught discreetly whilst other content is delivered in a cross curricular approach.

-Continuous provision provides opportunities to reinforce and retrieve information and skills.
+Continuous provision in Early Years provides opportunities to reinforce and retrieve information and skills.
 It is also used to replace the teaching of some aspects of the curriculum in order to apply the knowledge and skills that they have learnt.

-Continuous provision ensures that children repeat their learning in order for it to become embedded and for them to develop a mastery of the subject.
+Continuous provision ensures that children repeat their learning in order for it to become embedded and to develop a mastery of the subject.

 Curriculum maps are spiral in form to ensure repetition in order to embed learning over time and develop sustained mastery for all pupils.
 This happens over time and requires regular retrieval.